Changissnz/selfinterest/README.md

 powerful connotation, especially since said notion is a fact of the default in matters processed by data structures void of the appropriate experience from reference.
-To know more and more, and the knowing still no use for guaranteeing what is next, in terms of movement, with the sentient being is categorically limitation undefined and still existent.
+To know more and more, and the knowing still no use for guaranteeing what is next, in terms of movement, with the sentient being is categorically limitation undefined and still existent, but that is challenge for a challenging other.
 The sense of doubt becomes a problem for the present state.
 Anticipation for what is next concentrates into concern in repelling chance of the unwanted.
-And the classic approach to repelling this kind of chance is restriction of movement.
-A security that can maintain a static state but in practical terms, a non-absolute kind of static state, accomplishes the objective of continuing the image of order.
+The attempted guarantee to repel this kind of chance restricts movement.
+A security that can maintain a static state, but in practical terms is a non-absolute static kind of state, accomplishes the objective of continuing the image of order.
+Simply put in a few more words, risk aversion closes the metaphorical doors and views the ensuing effects from those directions of risk as reliably corrupted via association with the innermost essence that posed the original risk, deception in origin, and efforts focus on maintaining the closure against to assert consistency, a demonstration of sanity, from self-interest.